How To Become A Counsellor: UK Training Requirements

 • University degrees in counselling may cost up to £9,250 per year for tuition.

 Funding options might include government loans for degree programs, scholarships, and bursaries offered by some institutions.
 Many counselling students also finance their studies through part-time work or savings.
-Exploring local charities or professional organizations for financial support may be another way to offset the costs of training.
+Exploring local charities or professional organisations for financial support may be another way to offset the costs of training.

 Getty/Vadym Pastukh